-Various industries calculate the Net Promoter Score with a standard formula i.e. Number of Promoters — Number of Detractors) / (Number of Respondents) x 100.
-But what can be considered as an ideal net promoter score differs for all the sectors.
-Here is a representation of average Net Promoter Score by sectors –
+Various industries calculate Net Promoter Score ® with a standard formula: (Number of Promoters — Number of Detractors) / (Number of Respondents) x 100.
+However, the definition of an ideal net promoter score differs for different sectors.
+Here is a representation of average Net Promoter Score by sectors and industries.

-Classification: Promoters, Passives & Detractors
+Classification: Promoters, Passives, and Detractors

 Understanding the scale of a Net Promoter Score is pretty straightforward once you understand the three main concepts it conveys.

-The Net Promoter Score is then calculated by subtracting the percentage of detractors from the percentage of promoters.
+The Net Promoter Score is calculated by subtracting the percentage of detractors from the percentage of promoters.
 Theoretically, it can range from -100 to +100.
 Practically, it is most likely to hover around 15 for most businesses in a competitive space.
 An NPS above 40, in fact, is considered exceedingly rare and is regarded as the benchmark for top players of any industry.
-This feedback system is a critical application in most businesses, restaurants, and hotels.
+The NPS feedback system is a critical application in most businesses, restaurants, and hotels.

-Non-customers, Prospect, Freemium & Paying
+Non-Customers, Prospect, Freemium and Paying Customers

 A SaaS-based company can segment various people taking their surveys by capturing relevant customer information, such as the type of customer.
 For example –